-6. Some details of port forwarding for Xbox and PS4 game consoles are presented in the article: 'Using Xbox and PS4 with a Keenetic router'.
+6. Some port forwarding details for Xbox and PS4 game consoles are presented in the article: 'Using Xbox and PS4 with a Keenetic router'.

-7. In the KeeneticOS operating system NAT logic is implemented in accordance with RFC 4787 'Network Address Translation (NAT) Behavioral Requirements for Unicast UDP'.
+7. In the KeeneticOS operating system, NAT logic is implemented under RFC 4787 'Network Address Translation (NAT) Behavioral Requirements for Unicast UDP'.
 In particular, by default, the source UDP port changes to any other port than the original one when NAT is being passed.
-This can cause problems with UDP traffic passing through the NAT for some ISPs that are not aware of this RFC.
+This can cause problems with UDP traffic passing through the NAT for some ISPs who are unaware of this RFC.
 In this case, try running commands in the router's command-line interface (CLI):

 ip nat udp-port-preserve